How do I become an LDA?

 Preparing legal documents can be an intimidating task, and many California residents seek the assistance of an attorney when feeling overwhelmed by paperwork.
 The pressure to know the law and to complete the forms correctly can be daunting to those trying to do everything themselves.
 Depending on your legal needs, there may be a more affordable alternative to hiring an attorney: under California statutory law, certain types of legal services can be performed by Legal Document Assistants (LDAs) or Unlawful Detainer Assistants (UDAs).
 Legal-document and unlawful-detainer assistants provide, for compensation, self-help assistance to members of the public who are representing themselves in legal matters.
 Under no circumstances can they provide legal advice or opinion, but they are permitted to: 1) prepare legal documents; 2) provide attorney-authored general information and published legal documents; and 3) file and serve documents at the direction of the client.

 In 2000, new legislation was enacted in California that authorized non-lawyers to prepare legal documents for people performing their own legal work.
 LDAs and UDAs are required to comply with Business and Professions Code §§ 6400-6415, governing registration procedures and conduct of business.
 They must complete the legally required education, maintain a $25,000 bond, and register with the county in which they intend to work.
-If they work in more than one county, they must register where their principal place of business is located (primary registration), and in each county in which they are providing the services (secondary registration).
-The California Department of Consumer Affairs promulgates regulations relating to both professions, which can be found at www.calregs.com.
+They must inform clients that they are not lawyers in their first interaction, disclose their registration number, registration expiration date and county of registration, and provide clients with a “Notice to Consumer” prior to conducting business, acknowledging that assistants have provided that information.
+The California Department of Consumer Affairs promulgates regulations relating to both professions, which can be found at ccr.oal.ca.gov.

 Legal-document and unlawful-detainer assistants can assist you only in the completion, filing, and service of forms under your direction.
 If you are undecided on a legal course of action or would like someone to advise you on your legal rights, you may want to consult an attorney or research the matter yourself.
 Legal document assistants cannot lawfully provide legal advice or opinion.
 While unlawful detainer assistants are permitted more leeway, they must carefully follow statutory guidelines and, to ensure accountability, must provide their registration numbers on all filings for which they are responsible.